drkatzmaths/Functionplane-soft-sparsity-via-C-inf-functions-with-no-basis-collapse/README.md

 - Propose connections to modern research
 - Originally framed in the language of factor analysis (matrices, simple structure) but its inventor says the roots are far deeper, involving metrics and tensors

-Note: Some of this needs tweaking by the original inventor; some was written by GitHub Copilot with many prompts.
+Note: Some of this needs tweaking by the original inventor; some bits above were written by GitHub Copilot with many prompts.
 It is sometimes incorrect.
 The Technical summary has been corrected by the originator of the work and is correct.
+The maths (when posted) and Fortran code are well tested and correct and originated with the inventor mostly circa 1973, and without any assistance by AI.

 ## License